Rocket2020/nodejs-test/README.md

 # Angular with Sonar analysis sample

-A simple Angular application to demonstrate SonarCloud/SonarQube analysis.
+A simple Angular application to demonstrate SonarCloud/SonarQube analysis.TEST

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.